TheIceCreamTroll/VolumeToChapterConverter/readme.md

 # Volume-to-Chapter Converter

 To split a Comic / Manga volume into its chapters, run `python ExtractChaptersFromVolume.py`.
 If you are on Linux, you may need to replace `python` with `python3`

-For the extraction to work, the filenames should look something like:
+For the extraction to work, the filenames of your volume's images should look something like:
 > Series Title - c001 (v01) - p000 [optional chapter title] [some other stuff that doesn't matter].png
+> Series Title - 001x2 [optional chapter title] [some other stuff that doesn't matter].png
+> Series Title - 001 (v01) - p000  [some other stuff that doesn't matter] [optional chapter title].png

 What's important is the `c001 (v01)` pattern.
-As long as the filenames follow it, your files should parse just fine
+As long as the filenames follow it, or another commonly used format, your files should parse just fine

 ### Parsing Chapter Titles
 If the chapter title is part of an image's filename, and you want it added to the filename of the chapter, use the `p` / `--parse` argument to enable parsing, and pass the chapter title's index (which starts at 0) with `-i` / `--index`

 Only the first file of each chapter will have its title parsed